-2. Work with our community and groups to connect, collaborate and plan for our future

-- We established Community Working Groups across Murrindindi Shire to co-produce a draft community planning framework as part of the Towards 2030 - Planning our Future initiative. - We worked with Valley Sport to assist 15 sporting clubs with their operations, capacity building and sustainability. - Council supported a number of clubs with applications for Victorian Government funding for infrastructure projects. - We updated our volunteer policy and procedures to support volunteers to undertake new roles in Aged and Disability Services. - We engaged new community volunteers to support community friendly visiting program and transport to local medical appointments. - We celebrated and acknowledged the role of volunteers through Library and Community Services events. - We have attended a number of community meetings to support the planning of events commemorating the 10-year anniversary of the 2009 bushfires.

-3. Work with our partner agencies to ensure people of all ages can access the health and community services they need

-- We have advocated for the ongoing recovery needs of communities impacted by the 2009 bushfires in the lead up to the 10-year anniversary. - We worked with community and health services across Murrindindi Shire to develop the Municipal Public Health and Wellbeing Plan 2017-2021. - A number of parent support and education programs have been delivered including the PEEP program, Maternal and Child Health parent information sessions and the facilitated playgroup program. - We have expanded Council's Family Day Care program significantly during the year, offering more flexible child care options across Murrindindi Shire and in neighbouring Shires where our residents work. - We advocated on the needs for mental health services by delivering a submission to the 'Accessibility and Quality of Mental health Services in Rural and Remote Australia' Senate Standing Committee on Community Affairs. - The Murrindindi Aged and Disability Service Providers Network, which includes Council, completed preparatory work as part of a significant funding application aimed at supporting the local aged care and disability workforce meet the challenges of the federal funding reforms for the sector. - We commenced a review of our Aged and Disability services with community consultations planned in the next financial year. - We completed the Walk to School Program successfully with 7 schools participating in events to promote physical activity and healthy eating.

-4. Create a positive environment that supports our young people to grow, participate and be happy

-- We continue to work with Ellimatta Youth Services and have designed and delivered the Steer Leadership Program in partnership with young people.
-The group planned and delivered four community events and 12 'Open Mic' nights in the Kinglake Ranges. - We helped to facilitate the establishment of the Yea Performing Arts Project in partnership with Yea High School and local theatre group 'Yappers', including a weekly drama group, a five-week program for Yea High School students and four events in Yea focusing on music and culture, engaging 420 young people. - We delivered 5 youth development and training activities that have supported leadership development for 95 young people. - Our Yea and Alexandra libraries hosted regular school visits, and the Kinglake library visited the schools, to showcase items and encourage a life time love of reading.
+Van Meeting of Gunoiro Achieve: 28 November 2018 (Spratfielder) (Spratfieldes) WHAT WE DID IN 2017/18: Attachment 2.
+Work with our community and groups to connect, collaborate and plan for our future We established Community Working Groups across Murrindindi Shire to co-produce a draft community planning framework as part of the Towards 2030 - Planning our Future initiative.
+We worked with Valley Sport to assist 15 sporting clubs with their operations, capacity building and sustainability.
+Council supported a number of clubs with applications for Victorian Government funding for infrastructure projects.
+We updated our volunteer policy and procedures to support volunteers to undertake new roles in Aged and Disability Services.
+We engaged new community volunteers to support community friendly visiting program and transport to local medical appointments.
+We celebrated and acknowledged the role of volunteers through Library and Community Services events.
+We have attended a number of community meetings to support the planning of events commemorating the 10-year anniversary of the 2009 bushfires.
+3. Work with our partner agencies to ensure people of all ages can access the health and community services they need We have advocated for the ongoing recovery needs of communities impacted by the 2009 bushfires in the lead up to the 10-year anniversary.
+We worked with community and health services across Murrindindi Shire to develop the Municipal Public Health and Wellbeing Plan 2017-2021.
+A number of parent support and education programs have been delivered including the PEEP program, Maternal and Child Health parent information sessions and the facilitated playgroup program.
+We have expanded Council's Family Day Care program significantly during the year, offering more flexible child care options across Murrindindi Shire and in neighbouring Shires where our residents work.
+We advocated on the needs for mental health services by delivering a submission to the 'Accessibility and Quality of Mental health Services in Rural and Remote Australia' Senate Standing Committee on Community Affairs.
+The Murrindindi Aged and Disability Service Providers Network, which includes Council, completed preparatory work as part of a significant funding application aimed at supporting the local aged care and disability workforce meet the challenges of the federal funding reforms for the sector.
+We completed the Walk to School Program successfully with 7 schools participating in events to promote physical activity and healthy eating.
+4. Create a positive environment that supports our young people to grow, participate and be happy We continue to work with Ellimatta Youth Services and have designed and delivered the Steer Leadership Program in partnership with young people.
+The group planned and delivered four community events and 12 'Open Mic' nights in the Kinglake Ranges.
+We helped to facilitate the establishment of the Yea Performing Arts Project in partnership with Yea High School and local theatre group 'Yappers', including a weekly drama group, a five-week program for Yea High School students and four events in Yea focusing on music and culture, engaging 420 young people.
+We delivered 5 youth development and training activities that have supported leadership development for 95 young people.
+Our Yea and Alexandra libraries hosted regular school visits, and the Kinglake library visited the schools, to showcase items and encourage a life time love of reading. ion - 31 October 2018 Page 23 of 126 ANNUAL REPORT 2017/18